-'organisations with more minimal approaches to ethnic diversity included most of the recruiters of technical graduates that we interviewed.
+Organisations with more minimal approaches to ethnic diversity included most of the recruiters of technical graduates that we interviewed.
 Here, ethnic diversity often had a lower priority because their main interest was tackling specific skill shortages.
-In several, there was also a more pressing need to increase the proportion of female graduates (which was very low) than ethnic minorities.' (p.108) Although the Connors report made a number of recommendations, a report for the National Black & Minority Ethnic Education Strategy Group (Tolley and Rundle, 2006) concluded that 'nothing of note has happened' to take the recommendations forward.
-Against this background this paper will report the findings of a research project looking at issues surrounding the participation of minority ethnic students and graduates in SET occupations in the Northwest and will make recommendations aimed at increasing the numbers that stay.
+In several, there was also a more pressing need to increase the proportion of female graduates (which was very low) than ethnic minorities. (p.
+108).

+Although this report made a number of recommendations, a report for the National Black & Minority Ethnic Education Strategy Group, Tolley and Rundle, (2006) concluded that 'nothing of note has happened' to take the recommendations forward.
+Against this background this paper will report the findings of a research project looking at issues surrounding the participation of minority ethnic students and graduates in SET occupations in the Northwest of England and will make recommendations aimed at increasing the numbers that move into these specific employment sectors.